 The device is similar to other screen-free fitness trackers where there are LED lights to notify you about calls, texts and also hourly reminders to move.
 Lifting your arm up will make the vibrations stop but the lights will keep flashing for phone calls.

 At the moment, it doesn't seem like the lights can be personalised to your liking.
 Rather, Fitbit has a default pattern of lights and vibrations to help you differentiate between calls, texts, silent alarms, reminders to move and daily goal progress.
-No third-party notifications are recognised which I was annoyed with at first since half my texts are through Facebook Messenger.
-Then I realized I probably wouldn't be able to differentiate between the various buzzes and lights to tell if it's a text or Messenger anyway, making it a moot point.
+No third-party notifications are recognised either, which is frustrating.

 Fitbit Flex 2: Tracking

 The Flex 2 is as simple as you can get.
 It's capable of tracking steps, calories burned, active minutes, hourly activity and sleep, all of which can be auto-detected with the SmartTrack feature.
 Currently, the exercises that can be auto-tracked include walking, running, outdoor bike rides on pavement, elliptical, aerobic workouts (Zumba or cardio kickboxing) and sports like tennis, basketball and soccer (among others according to the app).
-I used the Fitbit Charge 2 and Samsung Gear Fit2 to measure the step counting and all matched up with the Flex 2 without any major issues.
+We used the Fitbit Charge 2, Samsung Gear Fit2 and Apple Watch Series 2 to measure the step counting and all matched up with the Flex 2 without any major issues.

 You'll have to head to the app to see how many steps you've taken and to check on specific numbers for goals, but tapping on the front of the Flex 2 will elicit corresponding lights.
 Each white light represents 25% of your goal, meaning if your goal is 10,000 steps and you see four white lights, you've completed at least 7,500 steps.
 When you reach your goal, the Flex 2 vibrates and the lights flash in 'celebration'.
 Tapping again to check your progress will continue to show the same row of flashing lights.